International Tulsa Route 66 Festival

 Content is from archived material as well as other sources.

-I had never heard about the International Tulsa Route 66 Festival until I was doing research online about Tulsa, Oklahoma because of a job offer to locate there to assist in the marketing of a medical disposal service.
+"I had never heard about the International Tulsa Route 66 Festival until I was doing research online about Tulsa, Oklahoma because of a job offer to locate there to assist in the migration of a legacy software system to a modern platform.
 I was very excited to be going there and to discover that part of the country.
-I had to familiarize myself with the major hospitals, like OK State University Medical Centers (3 different locations), St. Francis, Ascension St. John Medical Center, etc. and work with a marketing team from a company that are medical waste experts in the medical waste disposal field who were attempting to establish a larger foothold in the state.
-Tulsa and the university also has medical research facilities in various locations that were also good candidates to approach.
-Using the internet I was able to prepare several weeks in advance of my move and since I was unfamiliar with that part of the country, I wanted to learn more about Tulsa.
+I had to familiarize myself with the major companies and organizations in the area, like OK State University, various technology firms, and research facilities, that were still utilizing the outdated FoxPro database management system and were good candidates to approach for a modernization project.
+Using the internet, I was able to prepare several weeks in advance of my move and since I was unfamiliar with that part of the country, I wanted to learn more about Tulsa.
 Thus my research and discovery of the International Tulsa Route 66 Festival.
 I arrived in Tulsa about a month before the festival.
 Associates at work took me to its opening day and I went back again for the following three other days.
 It was terrific.
-The Route 66 Tours give me a great respective of the area surrounding Tulsa.
+The Route 66 Tours gave me a great perspective of the area surrounding Tulsa.
 I especially enjoyed the Friday evening's presentation of the prestigious Steinbeck Award and the Avery Award.

 Come celebrate Tulsa's place in this American treasure -- the home of Cyrus Avery and the heart of Route 66.
 Drawing thousands of visitors from around the world, this four-day event in Tulsa's historic Brady Village features.